As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Dried salmon: Seafood is perfect for dogs.
 Salmon has a pleasant taste and very healthy for your dog.

 - Dehydrated chicken: This treat is a good source of proteins and it’s so yummy.
-Be sure to serve it plain as seasonings are not recommended to diabetic dogs.
+Be sure to serve it plain as seasonings are toxic to dogs

 - Turkey: Ground or dehydrated turkey is the best